AnimusUNO/installer/docs/reference/multi-agent-architecture.md

 cd ~/animus

-echo "Sanctum: Broca 2 Agent Health Check" echo "==================================="
+echo "Animus: Broca 2 Agent Health Check" echo "==================================="

 for agent_dir in agent-*/; do